Skip to content

 2. Code Cleanup and Refactoring

-Scenario: You've been refactoring code and want to distribute improvements back to their logical commits.
+After refactoring code, distribute improvements back to their logical commits.

 # After refactoring session